JanaSchwarzerova/PGine/README.md

 Later, we plan to refine and optimize this procedure through the application of Cartesian Genetic Programming (CGP).

 ## Dataset
 The tested dataset was taken from [2].
-Thanks to these real data, we simulated a healthy and a sick individual - depending on the grain yield.
+Thanks to these real data, we simulated healthy and sick individual - depending on the grain yield.

 ## Our initial prototype consists of two main parts
 > 1) Quality Control (QC) data